How to turn your great ideas into actual results

 Planning—when normally siloed teams realize they need each other to deliver on priorities but lack a framework around which to align.
 Planning turns into horse-trading, which leads to customer needs taking a back seat to politics and commitments that aren’t held.

-Having faced these problems several times as an exec, I developed an operating framework to align the company around a growth strategy and translate it into execution.
-It combines the structure of product development process, which I learned early in my career with and the transparent accountability of sales, which I learned after I became a CEO.
+Having faced these problems several times as an exec, I developed an operating framework to align a company around a growth strategy and translate it into execution.
+It combines the structure of product development process, which I learned early in my career as a PM with the transparent accountability of sales, which I learned after I became a CEO.

-The framework is made up of components and processes for moving between components.
+The framework is made up of 8 components:

 Strategy.
 What is our approach to growth?